 I’ve never been a major jam maker on account of always having the perception that it is a real pfaff to make.
 I remember my mother making strawberry jam by the ton when I was a kid, which only seemed to result from what appeared to be an endless process of boiling jars, stirring pans, adding pectin at the right moment and finally, putting funny round waxy discs on the top of the jam before the lids went on.
 Really?
 Not my idea of fun!

 But it would seem this may have clouded my view of what is actually an incredibly easy, very quick process.
 Jam may well be my new favourite way to use up bits of fruit that could otherwise be heading for the afterlife!

 The pectin thing was always a particular putter-off for me embarking on jam making.
 But I have been encouraged by reading a number of recent posts from wise fellow bloggers, who insist the addition of pectin or expensive jam sugar for most fruit jams, is completely unnecessary as pectin is already naturally present in good enough quantity to thicken the jam anyway.
-This post from Laura at ‘I’d Much Rather Bake Than….’ gives particular persuasion from her wonderfully scientific head.

 The jam I have made is born out of a hoard of berries that I found hiding in the fridge and which were unlikely to be consumed unless they ended up ‘in’ something.
 Although not completely past it, they were beginning to get a bit soft and I was having to pick out the odd one or two that were beginning to develop a fluffy coat.